DataFn

 const idb = new IndexedDbStorageAdapter("my-app-db");

-For multi-user isolation, pass a factory function:
+For multi-namespace isolation, pass a factory function with a namespace:

 const client = createDatafnClient({